ravi-prakash1907/CaterApp/README.md

 $ python cater.py
 ```
 #### Remember
-1. Keep the file(s) in current working directory, that you want to sahre.
+1. Keep the file(s) in current working directory, that you want to share.
 2. All your received files will appear in **received/** directory at the current location.
-3. Both - the sender and reciever must be at the same network.
+3. Both - the sender and receiver must be at the same network.
 4. To know your current location before sharing / receiving the files, run:
 ```sh
 $ pwd